-David P. Sanders\
+David P. Sanders

-Departamento de Física, Facultad de Ciencias, Universidad Nacional Autónoma de México, México D.F., 04510 Mexico
+Departamento de Física, Facultad de Ciencias, Universidad Nacional Autónoma de México, México D.F., 04510 Mexico (Received 16 August 2008; published 4 December 2008)

-(Dated: August 16, 2008)

-We show, both heuristically and numerically, that three-dimensional periodic Lorentz gases-clouds of particles scattering off crystalline arrays of hard spheres-often exhibit normal diffusion, even when there are gaps through which particles can travel without ever colliding, i.e., when the system has an infinite horizon.
-This is the case provided that these gaps are not "too big", as measured by their dimension.
-The results are illustrated with simulations of a simple three-dimensional model having different types of diffusive regime, and are then extended to higher-dimensional billiard models, which include hard-sphere fluids.
+We show, both heuristically and numerically, that three-dimensional periodic Lorentz gases-clouds of particles scattering off crystalline arrays of hard spheres-often exhibit normal diffusion, even when there are gaps through which particles can travel without ever colliding-i.e., when the system has an infinite horizon.
+This is the case provided that these gaps are not "too large," as measured by their dimension.
+The results are illustrated with simulations of a simple three-dimensional model having different types of diffusive regime and are then extended to higher-dimensional billiard models, which include hard-sphere fluids.